+Belarus

-Belarus Unprecedented assault against civil society
+Unprecedented assault against civil society

-53 alerts reported in 2021 in ProtectDefenders.eu's index of alerts
+alerts reported in 2021 in ProtectDefenders.eu's index of alerts 40 emergency grants allocated to HRDs from Belarus monitoring and field activity with Belarusian civil society

-Belarus has witnessed an unprecedented human rights crisis over the past year with massive huma rights violations.
-Partners have received reports of systematic, large-scale violence being used against the millions of protesters contesting the results of disputed August 2020 presidential election, as well cases of enforced disappearance, allegations of tor and ill-treatment and the continuous intimidation harassment of civil society actors.
+Belarus has witnessed an unprecedented human rights crisis over the past year with massive human rights violations.
+Partners have received reports of systematic, large-scale violence being used against the millions of protesters contesting the results of the disputed August 2020 presidential election, as well as cases of enforced disappearance, allegations of torture and ill-treatment and the continuous intimidation and harassment of civil society actors.

-The Belarusian authorities have launched a fullscale assault against civil society, curtailing a bro spectrum of rights and freedoms, and targeting people from all walks of life, while systematically persecuting human rights defenders, journalists media workers and lawyers.
-The crackdown is suc that thousands of Belarusians have been forced or otherwise compelled to leave their homeland and seek safety abroad.
+The Belarusian authorities have launched a full-scale assault against civil society, curtailing a broad spectrum of rights and freedoms, and targeting people from all walks of life, while systematically persecuting human rights defenders, journalists, media workers and lawyers.
+The crackdown is such that thousands of Belarusians have been forced or otherwise compelled to leave their homeland and seek safety abroad.
 However, the forced landing of a civilian plane in Minsk on 23 May, for the apparent sole purpose of arresting a dissident who was on board, signalled that nobody opposing the current government is safe anywhere.